SumZer0-git/EDAPGui/readme.md

     35 seconds it will abort and continue to next route point.
 If fuel goes below 35%, the route assist will terminate
 * Supercruise Assist: will keep your ship pointed to target, you target can only be a station for the autodocking to work.
-If a settlement or target is obscured you will end up being kicked out of SC and probably have some damage.
-When the SC Disenage appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will put throttle to zero and the autodocking computer will take over
+If a settlement or target is obscured you will end up being kicked out of SC via "Dropped Too Close" or "Dropping from Orbital Cruise" (however, not damage to ship), throttle will be set to Zero and exit SC Assist.
+    Otherwise, when the SC Disenage appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will put throttle to zero and the autodocking computer will take over
 * ELW Scanner: will perform FSS scans while FSD Assist is traveling between stars.
 If the FSS